-Why Slavery didn’t Cause the Civil War
+Why Some Believe Slavery Didn’t Cause the Civil War

+Proponents of this view argue that for at least the first eighteen months of the Civil War, the abolition of slavery was not the issue; therefore, slavery was not the impetus of the war.
 The U.S. Senate declared from the beginning that the purpose of the war was to restore the Union and that there was no other objective.
 They passed the following resolution on July 26, 1861:

 Resolved, That the present deplorable civil war has been forced upon the country by the disunionists of the southern and northern States, that in this national emergency Congress, banishing all feeling of mere passion or resentment, will recollect only its duty to the whole country; that this war is not prosecuted upon our part in any spirit of oppression, nor for any purpose of conquest or subjugation, nor purpose of overthrowing or interfering with the rights or established institutions of those States, but to defend and maintain the supremacy of the Constitution and all laws made in pursuance thereof, and to preserve the Union, with all the dignity, equality, and rights of the several States unimpaired; that as soon as these objects are accomplished the war ought to cease.